zeux/zeux.github.io/_posts/2025-03-31-measuring-acceleration-structures.md

 [^2]: Due to instancing, the amount of geometry present in the scene is larger - around 4M; be careful with that detail if you compare other Bistro variants to the numbers presented here, as they may not match.
 [^3]: I don't have access to RTX 2000 series to measure this, feel free to reproduce this and contribute a number!
 You will need latest (570+) drivers.
 [^4]: radv is the default user-space driver for Linux systems, and the production driver for Steam Deck; all AMD measurements apart from the one explicitly listed below are taken from their official driver, AMDVLK, which is mostly the same between Windows/Linux.
-[^5]: I think the gaming community affectionately refers to this phenomenon as "AMD fine wine"?=
+[^5]: I think the gaming community affectionately refers to this phenomenon as "AMD fine wine".
 [^6]: These numbers were captured using official Intel drivers on Windows, *not* Mesa on Linux.
 I don't have Intel's Linux numbers handy, and don't feel like re-plugging the GPU again.
 [^7]: And I'm not repeating all of this again for fp32.
 I would argue that fp32 is quite excessive for 99% of meshes in any game, and you need to be using either fp16 or snorm16 position components if you are trying to actually optimize the memory footprint of your game.
 [^8]: Note that all of these numbers are *not* using NVidia's latest clustered acceleration structures aka "mega geometry"; this is a subject for another post, but it doesn't affect the analysis drastically.